atlantidezign/copyman/docs/USAGE.md

 There are filters for file and folder **Name**, file and folder **Date** and file **Size**.

 For each group, we have **Addictive** (+) filters, and **Subtractive** (-) filters.
 **Addictive Filters** of each group are in **OR** condition.
-Eg. with 2 different strings for Addictives Name Filters, will be selected every item matches string1 or string2.
+Eg: with 2 different strings for Addictives Name Filters, will be selected every item matches string1 or string2.
 A **Substractive Filter** removes from selection every item matches, as a **NOT** condition.

 **Relationship** between Addictive filters of different groups can be an **OR** or **AND** condition, according to options.